NicolasSanchez95/stat-215a/README.md

 1. Sign up for GitHub (https://github.com/).

-1. Optional: Go to https://education.github.com/students and sign up for the student pack (used to be required to get unlimited private repositories).
+1. Highly recommended: Go to https://education.github.com/students and sign up for the student pack.
+This will give you free access to GitHub Copilot.
+Do this sooner rather than later as the verification process can take a week.

 Once you have completed these first steps, you are then ready to create your private GitHub repository for this class.

-1. Locally on your machine, clone my stat-215-a repository: `git clone https://github.com/OmerRonen/stat-215-a.
+1. Locally on your machine, clone my stat-215-a repository: `git clone https://github.com/anthonyozerov/stat-215-a.
 This will create a copy of the repository on your own computer.

 1. On the GitHub website, log in and create a **private** remote repository called *stat-215-a*.
-Add me (*cz-ye*) as a collaborator for this repository (check out settings on the repo website).
+Add me (*anthonyozerov*) as a collaborator for this repository (on github.com/USERNAME/stat-215-a, navigate to Settings -> Collaborators -> Add people).

 1. Back in the terminal, set the origin of your local repository to be the remote repository that you just made.
-Change USERNAME below to your username.
+Change USERNAME in the command below to your username.
 This tells git which remote repository to push your changes to when you `git push` (`git remote set-url origin https://github.com/USERNAME/stat-215-a.git`).
+(Advanced, if you have SSH keys set up for github, you can use the SSH URL instead of the HTTPS URL).

 1. Edit *info.txt* to reflect your own information.